samblenny/pumpkin-toss-game/README.md

 2. Follow the instructions in the
    [Web Serial ESPTool](https://learn.adafruit.com/circuitpython-with-esp32-quick-start/web-serial-esptool)
-   section of the "CircuitPython on ESP32 Quick Start" learn guide to update your board with CircuitPython 9.1.3.
-First erasing the board's contents, then programming it with the .BIN file.
+   section of the "CircuitPython on ESP32 Quick Start" learn guide to update your board: first erase the flash, then program the .BIN file.

 ## Installing CircuitPython Code